linhbngo/linhbngo/_posts/2018-11-25-setup-autolab.markdown

 ---

 In an effort to improve efficiency and to provide more detailed feedback to student, we are looking into implementation and deployment of autograders.
 In this post, I describe the process of configuring and deploying a test instance of Carnegie Mellon University's [Autolab](http://www.autolabproject.com/).

 The target operating system is Ubuntu 18.04.
 Initially, I tried Autolab's [OneClick option](https://autolab.github.io/docs/one-click/).
 However, there are various errors happened along the way, and using OneClick doesn't help with the debugging process.
 In the end, I decided to follow the manual installation guide.

 #### Installing AutoLab

 The following commands are embedded in Autolab's `setup.sh` script.
 However, with Ubuntu 18.04, it is better to manually run these commands so that you have more control over what is being done.

 ```
  $ sudo apt-get -y -qq update
  $ sudo apt-get -y -qq upgrade
  $ sudo apt-get -y install aptitude
- $ sudo aptitude install build-essential git libffi-dev zlib1g-dev autoconf bison libssl1.0-dev libyaml-dev libreadline6-dev libncurses5-dev libgdbm5 libgdbm-dev libmysqlclient-dev
+ $ sudo aptitude install build-essential git libffi-dev zlib1g-dev autoconf bison libssl1.0-dev libyaml-dev libreadline6-dev libncurses5-dev libgdbm5 libgdbm-dev libmysqlclient-dev curl
 ```

 *Note: Comparing to the original script, libssl-dev is changed to libssl1.0-dev, and libgdbm3 is changed to libgdbm5.
 To help with the potential dependency issues, I used aptitude instead of apt-get.*

 In the original documentation, we have